japanj/pugs-detection/README.md

 ## Project Organization
 ```
 ├── LICENSE             <- Open-source license of the project
-├── README.md           <- The top-level README for users.
+├── README.md           <- The top-level README for users
+├── config.yaml         <- All parameters used in the workflow
 ├── data                <- All input datasets used in the workflow, including both raw data
 │   │                      and processed data generated during data preparation steps
 │   ├── processed       <- The intermediate data from raw data processing.